 I fell in love with this tile when I saw it in one of our local tile showrooms, but the price was way out of my budget.
 When I saw my friends at the Builder Depot had it in their selection, I jumped on it immediately.

 Aren’t you in love with that hexagon tile?

 Long before I bought the Saving Etta house, I’ve longed to use black and white cement tiles somewhere.

 Luckily, this laundry room presented the perfect spot to showcase Avington Tiles from The Builder Depot.
 Before you rush over to order all the cement tiles they carry, I need to warn you there is a bit more labor involved to install them.
 In particular, you have to seal them thoroughly before you can grout.
 This could mean 5-6 coats of sealant before it is no longer porous.
-(I’ll be writing an entire tutorial on installing cement tiles for you soon.
-In the meantime, you can read more information on how to install cement tiles at The Builder Depot’s site.)
+(Here’s all the information you need to know about cement tiles and how to properly install them.)

 I was glad I chose to personally lay this tile, because it took a little more time during installation.
 This freed up my tile installers to finish the bathroom floors, mudroom, and to start on the tub and shower surround tiling.

 This is the room that gave me the biggest challenge design-wise.
 That chimney you see in the background is the original 1900 chimney.
 I fought with almost all my subcontractors to keep it in the room.
 For this reason, I didn’t want a tile floor that would compete with the original beauty of the old brick.
 Other requirements for this tile were for it to be durable, easy to clean, and not show dirt.